A great map commanded the room. A gridded realm of canvas and ink stretched over continental furniture.

 Without pause, the eidolon pulled its huge blade into both hands and struck again, overhead, down at the Knight's back with the point.
 Pistons spat and groaned, jerked to lift the shield and absorb the blow.
 Hinged knees buckled, momently.

 This proceeded a half score times again.
-The eidolon, towering erect, whipped its great weight of steel thought the stale air with casual ease.
-The Knight, hunched under his battered slab, groaned.
+The eidolon, towering, whipped its great weight of steel thought the stale air with casual ease.
+The Knight, huddled under his battered slab, groaned.
 In the violence, black and silver steel glimmered with countless pinpricks, reflecting the flare's stark starlight.

 The wrought-iron creature staggered, but only briefly, righted itself.
 The hammer ground free, pulled with it an arc of dark ichor smelling of putrid almonds.
 It stood hastily, sword fending, before the panting Knight.
 Purple-red gore and a wash of some clear oil trickled from neath its plates.

 They stood a moment, silent.
 From the archway, there sounded small cries of encouragement.
 The Knight heaved, gasped, grinned at the squire's words.
 With every breath, with every movement, his armor whirred, clicked.
 He straightened.